VPOOJAASREE/ChatStudy/README.md

 ## Result:

-Thus the study on Client Server Chat Applications has been performed
+Thus the study on Client Server Chat Applications has been performed.